onap/integration-simulators-nf-simulator-ves-client/README.md

     'mvn test'

 ### Client certificate authentication
-Simulator can cooperate with VES server in different security types in particular ```auth.method=certBasicAuth``` which means that it needs to authenticate using client private certificate.
+ves-client can cooperate with VES server in different security types in particular ```auth.method=certBasicAuth``` which means that it needs to authenticate using client private certificate.

 Warning: according to VES implementation which uses certificate with Common Name set to DCAELOCAL we decided not to use strict hostname verification, so at least this parameter is skipped during checking of the client certificate.